Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. Ensure all stages of the branch have deployed once through github actions
 1. [set up local AWS credentials](#setting-up-aws-credentials-locally)
 1. Navigate to the service you are trying to deploy ie: `/services/app-api`
-1. Run `sls destroy --stage branchname`, where branchname is the name of your branch.
+1. Run `sls remove --stage branchname`, where branchname is the name of your branch.

 Some known issues with this process of destroying is that S3 buckets will not be deleted properly, so I would recommend destroying through GithubActions or destroying the entire branch.